laminas/laminas-mvc/doc/book/zend.mvc.intro.md

-The point of these three files is to provide reasonable default mechanisms for autoloading the classes contained in the module, thus providing a trivial way to consume the module without requiring `Zend\ModuleManager` (e.g., for use outside a ZF2 application).
+The point of these three files is to provide reasonable default mechanisms for autoloading the classes contained in the module, thus providing a trivial way to consume the module without requiring `Laminas\ModuleManager` (e.g., for use outside a Laminas application).

 The `config` directory should contain any module-specific configuration.
-These files may be in any format `Zend\Config` supports.
+These files may be in any format `Laminas\Config` supports.
 We recommend naming the main configuration "module.format", and for PHP-based configuration, "module.config.php".
 Typically, you will create configuration for the router as well as for the dependency injector.